 On November 6, 2012, voters approved \$453,499,200 in general obligation bonds for the purpose of design and construction of State transportation projects.
 The State used \$149,645,000 of this authority in FY 2013 to issue bond anticipation notes.
 The State issued bond anticipation notes in March 2014 to refinance \$142,645,000 of the bond anticipation notes issued in March 2013 and to finance an additional \$27,355,000 in costs of design and construction of State transportation projects pursuant to the State Transportation Bond Act for an estimated total of \$170,000,000.
 The State has appropriated \$10,000,000 to apply to the outstanding 2014 bond anticipation notes of which \$7,300,000 is expected to be applied to the repayment of principal on the outstanding bond anticipation notes and the remainder to pay interest due on the bond anticipation notes at maturity.
-The State refinanced the remainder of the 2014 bond anticipation notes through the issuance of \$155,215,000 of General Obligation Notes, Series 2015A that settled on March 19, 2015.
+The State anticipates refinancing the remainder of the 2014 bond anticipation notes in March of 2015 through the issuance of the Notes.